maco4457/PPL-Paper/Paper.md

 the program. in dynamic type checkers, values are assigned types, but variables are not.
 In other words, a variable can refer to a value of any type.
 Dynamic typing also improves the support for dynamic programming language features, such as generating types and functionality based on actual run time data.
-Dynamic typing also offers fewer *a priori* guarantees, meaning it will accept and executes programs that would be rejected by static type checkers, due to the static checker's nature of being very conservative.
+Dynamic typing also offers fewer *a priori* guarantees, meaning it will accept and execute a program that would be rejected by static type checkers, due to the static checker's nature of being very conservative.

 ######Strongly vs. Weakly Typed Languages